-18.1 The Process of Developing a WPS
+18.1 Process of Developing a WPS

 David Colameco, M.Ed.

-With welding a similar process occurs for code welds, where a fabrication is made to the requirements of a welding code.
-An engineer or senior certified welding inspector, depending upon the complexity of the build and familiarity with the type of fabrication will develop an initial educated guess as to what welding process, machine settings, and technique will create a successful weld.
-This information is written down on a preliminary WPS or pWPS, and a welder or welding operator will try it out while someone records the essential variables such as the important settings and characteristics of the weld on a Procedure Qualification Record (PQR).
+In welding a similar process occurs for code welds, where a fabrication is made to the requirements of a welding code.
+Depending upon the complexity of the build and their familiarity with the type of fabrication, an engineer or senior certified welding inspector will develop an initial educated guess as to what welding process, machine settings, and technique will create a successful weld.
+This information is written down on a preliminary WPS, also called a pWPS.
+Then a welder or welding operator will try it out while someone records the essential variables, such as the important settings and characteristics of the weld, on a Procedure Qualification Record (PQR).
 The sample weld is then visually inspected and mechanically tested.
 If it passes all of the requirements of visual and mechanical testing and the PQR is reviewed and accepted in accordance with the company procedures and the quality program, then the PQR is qualified.

-Let’s look at each of these closer:
+Let’s look at each of these development steps more closely.

 Preliminary Welding Procedure Specification